Hannibal Rising: Plot

 Returning to the dilapidated lodge, Lecter searches the ruins and finds a bag of buried loot, which also contains the hidden dogtags of his captors.
 Attacked by Dortlich, Lecter strikes him with his shovel, and ties him to a tree stump.
 Noosed to a horse, Dortlich confirms Grentz relocated to Canada, and that Kolnas owns a restaurant in Fontainebleau; despite his pleas, Lecter uses the horse to tear off Dortlich's head.
 Returning to France, Lecter is kissed by Murasaki, who insists that he promise to stop killing and to co-operate with Popil; Lecter responds that he already promised revenge for Mischa, and leaves.
 Lecter continues his studies only to be stalked during his night-shift by Milko.
 Outwitting Milko and drugging him, Lecter interrogates him for information on Grutas, before drowning him in an embalming tank and incinerating his remains.

-Eating at Kolnas' restaurant, Lecter notices his daughter is wearing Mischa's stolen bracelet.
-Entering Grutas' property, Hannibal sets an improvised bomb and confronts him as he bathes, only to be interrupted by Grutas' guards.
+Eating at Kolnas's restaurant, Lecter notices his daughter is wearing Mischa's stolen bracelet.
+Entering Grutas's property, Hannibal sets an improvised bomb and confronts him as he bathes, only to be interrupted by Grutas's guards.
 As Lecter is about to be killed, his bomb detonates and cuts the power, allowing him to wound the guards and escape in the chaos.
-Returning to Murasaki's home, Lecter receives a call from Grutas, who threatens to kill her unless he surrenders; overhearing ortolans singing in the background of the phone call, Lecter breaks into Kolnas' home, and then heads to his restaurant.
+Returning to Murasaki's home, Lecter receives a call from Grutas, who threatens to kill her unless he surrenders; overhearing ortolans singing in the background of the phone call, Lecter breaks into Kolnas's home, and then heads to his restaurant.
 Lecter shows he took Mischa's bracelet from his daughter and, in exchange for information, offers to spare Kolnas and free his family.
-Giving up the location of Grutas' houseboat, Kolnas then realizes Lecter was lying about holding his family.
+Giving up the location of Grutas's houseboat, Kolnas then realizes Lecter was lying about holding his family.
 Attacked by Kolnas, Lecter fatally stabs him through the head with a tantō.

 Finding and reaching the boat, Lecter sneaks aboard but is wounded by the captain.
 Killing the guards and captain, Lecter rushes to save Murasaki, only to be shot in the back by Grutas, who boasts while molesting a bound Murasaki.
-Lecter removes his tantō, dimpled by Grutas' bullet, and uses it to cut both Grutas' Achilles tendons.
-With Grutas disarmed, Murasaki begs Lecter spare him for Popil, only for Grutas to mock him.
+Lecter removes his tantō, dimpled by Grutas's bullet, and uses it to cut both of Grutas's Achilles tendons.
+With Grutas disarmed, Murasaki begs Lecter to spare him for Popil, only for Grutas to mock him.
 Taunting that Lecter drank broth made from Mischa, he suggests Lecter kills only to continue lying to himself; enraged, Lecter carves several "M"s into Grutas, fatally wounding him.
-Horrified by Lecter, Murasaki declares there's nothing human left inside him to love, and dives overboard.
+Horrified by Lecter, Murasaki declares there is nothing human left inside him to love, and dives overboard.
 Detonating the houseboat with an improvised explosive, Lecter flees the scene.